nicolassinott/Optiver_Ready_Trader_Go/README.md

 ## :open_book: Description

-This repository contais one possible solution from Optiver's Ready Trader Go challenge.
+This repository contais our solution to the Optiver's Ready Trader Go competition.
 The challenge consists in creating algorithmic trading strategies with a financial asset beetween to markets:

-* Future market (a very liquid market)
+* Future market (liquid market)
-* ETF market (an iliquid market)
+* ETF market (iliquid market)

-The goal here is to provide liquidity to the iliquid market and at the same time, make profit with your strategy.
+The goal is to create an algorithmic trading strategy to make profit while providing liquidity to the iliquid market.

 ## :chart_with_upwards_trend: The algorithm